meltingscales/chem-124/labs/3/report.md

 # Procedures

-## Synthesis of soluble potassium aluminate salt

-1. Obtain $1g$ of aluminum foil.

-    The aluminum foil is torn into small pieces ($0.5cm$) and placed into a
+A small sample of aluminum foil is torn into small pieces and placed into a beaker.
+A weak $\mathrm{KOH}$ solution is added to the foil and the foil is dissolved.
+The solution of $\mathrm{KOH}$ and aluminum is then vacuum filtered to obtain as much dissolved aluminum as possible.
-    $250mL$ beaker.

-2. Slowly add $25mL$ of $3.0M \ \mathrm{KOH}$ solution to the beaker.
-Allow the
-reaction to run to completion.

-3. A b&uuml;chner funnel and vacuum filtration are used to remove any solid residue.

-    1. The reacted mixture is poured through a b&uuml;chner funnel with filter paper into a filter flask, into any size beaker.

-        The beaker is rinsed with distilled water and remaining solution is re-filtered to obtain as much filtered product as possible.

-    2. The solution is transferred back into the cleaned $250mL$ beaker.

-    3. The solution is placed into an ice bath if it is warm.

-## Precipitation and dissolution of aluminum hydroxide

-1.  $40ML$ of $6M \ \mathrm{H_2SO_4}$ is measured and gradually added to the
+$\mathrm{H_2SO_4}$ is measured and gradually added to the filtered solution, stirred until no solids remain.
-filtered solution, with constant stirring.

-2. The reaction mixture should have no solids left.
-If solids remain, the mixture is heated until they dissolve.

-## Formation of $\mathrm{KAl(SO_4)_2 \cdot 12H_2O}$ crystals

-1. The solution should be around $50mL$.

-    If it is not, it is gently boiled until it is.

-2. An ice bath is prepared and the solution is placed into it.
-The solution should not be moved, as this can disrupt crystal formation.

-3. Crystals should form in about 15 minutes.

-    If they do not, the beaker containing the solution is scratched with a glass stirring rod vigorously to encourage crystal formation.
+The solution is gently boiled until it is at or below $50mL$.
+The solution is then put into an ice bath and let sit until $\mathrm{KAl(SO_4)_2 \cdot 12H_2O}$ crystals form.
+If crystals are not forming fast enough, the beaker containing the solution is scratched with a glass stirring rod vigorously to encourage crystal formation.

-## Isolation of $\mathrm{KAl(SO_4)_2 \cdot 12H_2O}$ crystals

-1. The alum crystals are collected by vacuum filtration and chilled 50% aqueous ethanol is used to rinse them.

-2. The crystals are evenly distributed by a spatula and let dry for 10 minutes.
+The alum crystals are collected by vacuum filtration and rinsed with chilled 50% aqueous ethanol.
+The crystals are then evenly distributed by a spatula and allowed to dry, and then weighed.

-3. A clean watchglass is weighed to collect the crystals.

-    The crystals are transferred to the watchglass and the watchglass is weighed again.

 ## Post-lab